-Aaron VanderWeele is the recipient of the 2007 International Euphonium Player of the Year—only the third American to receive that prestigious recognition.
+Aaron VanderWeele is the recipient of the 2007 International Euphonium Player of the Year— he is only the third American to receive that prestigious recognition.

-Mr. VanderWeele joined the Euphonium Faculty at Rutgers University Mason Gross School of the Arts in September 2013.
-He is also the Euphonium Instructor at New Jersey City University.
-In addition to his teaching positions, VanderWeele is a member of the New York Tuba Quartet with Alan Baer (New York Philharmonic), Derek Fenstermacher (New Jersey Symphony Orchestra) and Jason Ham (West Point Band).
+Aaron joined the faculty of Rutgers University Mason Gross School of the Arts and New Jersey City University Music, Dance and Theatre Department in 2013.
+He is a member of the NEW YORK TUBA QUARTET with Alan Baer (New York Philharmonic), Derek Fenstermacher (New Jersey Symphony Orchestra) and Jason Ham (West Point Band).

-In 2014, he became an Adams Custom Artist for the famous Adams Musical Instruments company.
-He joins a number of high profile euphonium artists and international euphonium ambassadors including David Werden, Matt Tropman, Fernando Deddos, Brian Wilson, Dr. Matthew van Emmerik and Koichiro Suzuki, among others.
+He is an Adams Custom Artist and performs exclusively on the Adams E2 Custom Euphonium.
+Aaron is among several high profile international euphonium ambassadors for Adams Musical Instruments including David Werden, Matt Tropman, Fernando Deddos, Brian Wilson, Dr. Matthew van Emmerik and Koichiro Suzuki.

 “His skill as both a performer and teacher make him, in my eyes, one of the most important leaders of the low brass world in the whole of the USA.
 He is a master musician who clearly is able to communicate his craft to aspiring performers.”

-He is a man of faith and family who is passionate about encouraging others to develop their God-given ability.
-He lives in New Jersey and has two sons, Evan and Matthew.
+Aaron is a man of faith and family who is passionate about encouraging others to develop their God-given ability.
+He lives in New Jersey and has two sons.